sigasi/sigasi_insights/manual/keyshortcuts.md

 |                        | Previous View | **Shift+Ctrl+F7** |
 |                        | Quick Access | **Ctrl+3** |
 |                        | Quick Switch Editor | **Ctrl+E** |

+## Customizing keyboard shortcuts

+Keyboard shortcuts can be easily customized via **Preferences > General > Keys**.

+This preferece page also enables you to select the **Emacs** scheme, for more Emacs-like keyboard shortcuts.